aws-lite/aws-lite/readme.md

 Out of the box, [`@aws-lite/client`](https://www.npmjs.com/package/@aws-lite/client) is a full-featured AWS API client that you can use to interact with any AWS service that makes use of [authentication via AWS signature v4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) (which should be just about all of them).

-`@aws-lite/client` can be extended with plugins to more easily interact with AWS services.
+`@aws-lite/client` can be extended with plugins to more easily interact with AWS services, or provide custom behavior or semantics.
+As such, plugins enable you to have significantly more control over the entire API request/response lifecycle.

 A bit more about how plugins work:

 - Plugins can be authored in ESM or CJS
 - Plugins can be dependencies downloaded from npm, or also live locally in your codebase